dgroomes/browser-extension-framework/README.md

 * [x] DONE Add an example web extension
 * [x] DONE re-organize the directory layout.
 There's no need for a "browser-extension-framework/" directory.
 Too verbose.
+* [ ] Consider publishing to Deno or NPM.
+Consider publishing the compiled JavaScript.
+* [ ] Runtime check the "externally_accessible" configuration list (I assume that's possible but I wouldn't be surprised if it wasn't) and warn if the current web page is not in the list.
+(This was the problem I had when I developed the example extension and I was confused).
+* [ ] Fix the double loading problem.
+This is all over the place.
+It double loads the source code when you click the extension browser action.
+It makes for an unusable experience except in the very narrow happy path.
+* [ ] Consider abstracting away the required content script "thin bootstrap" files.
+For example, `dcl-content-script.ts` shouldn't have to exist.
+I thought it did earlier, but it's not needed.
+It can be replaced with a generic middleware content script.

 ## Reference